ozone10/7zip-Dark7zip/README.md

     - 4 - purple
     - 5 - cyan
     - 6 - olive
+  - micaExtend - apply Mica material on all window/dialog, experimental, only for "dark" mode
+    - 0 - apply Mica material only on title bar, default value
+    - 1 - extend Mica material on all window/dialog

+> [!IMPORTANT]
+> `micaExtend=1` is only used with `[main]` `mode=1` and with `mica` with other valid values than `0`.
+> `micaExtend=1` should also be used with HDR and ACM (Auto Color Management) off.
+> Due to Windows bug using `micaExtend=1` can cause visual glitches, with HDR/ACM visual glitches are more severe (e.g. invisible controls).
+> It is also recommended when using with `mica=1` to turn off Settings -> Personalization > Colors -> "Show accent color on title bars and window borders" setting.

+- [dark]/[light]
+  - mica - apply Mica material on title bar, requires Windows 11 22H2 build 22621
+    - 0 - let OS automatically decide the use of Mica material, default value
+    - 1 - do not use Mica material
+    - 2 - apply Mica material
+    - 3 - apply "acrylic" effect
+    - 4 - apply Mica Alt material

 Values for custom colors are in RGB hex format - RRGGBB.